A Quick Guide to Securing Your WordPress Website

 On the primary menu to the left, click on Appearance.

-This will convey you on your Themes web page, where you can view all of the issues you have mounted.
-Find the subject that you would love to uninstall.
+This will take you to your Themes web page, where you can view all of the issues you have mounted.
+Find the subject that you would like to uninstall.

-Hover your mouse over a subject matter to peer the Theme Details alternative seem.
+Hover your mouse over a subject matter to peer the Theme Details alternative.
 Click Theme Details.

-This will carry up to a window with records approximately the theme.
+This will open a window with records about the theme.
 In the lowest proper nook, click on Delete.

 Confirm which you are positive you want to delete the subject matter.
 Once you do so, the topic could be removed from your WordPress web page.